Novel Coronavirus (COVID-19)

 Can I come to the Council office?

-Yes.
-However we encourage all ratepayers and residents who need to access a service, have an enquiry or want to pay a bill - to do so online, over the phone or by email if possible and practicable.
+Council is also encouraging ratepayers and residents who need to access a service, have an enquiry or pay a bill - to do so online, over the phone or by email if possible and practicable.

 How do I contact Council?